+Manual cleaning is the foundation to all effective sterilization outcomes.
 Many reprocessing departments continue to flush instruments with syringes for manual cleaning.
 For departments still using this method for flushing, it’s important to fully understand how your prescribed methods for meeting IFUs can positively or negatively impact outcomes.
 Syringes, for example, have a hidden weakness beyond the control of your staff: variability of outcomes.

 We can all agree variability is something to be avoided at all costs in any reprocessing department.
 Consistent flushing and cleaning must occur on instruments with channels where bioburden can lodge and escape the cleaning process.
 That same bioburden can later break free with potential to infect the next patient if it is not completely removed prior to sterilization.
 That means standards were not met, and a patient’s outcomes could be negatively impacted.
 No department wants that.

 Some may argue that syringes are just easier to use when flushing.
 Syringes may appear to shorten flushing time, and they don’t come with own set of IFUs.
 At first glance they truly do seem like a viable option.
 So, what exactly makes them so risky?